Online Differentially Private Synthetic Data Generation

-Let $(\Omega_\theta){\theta \in {0,1}^{\le r}}$ represent a binary partition of $\Omega$.
+Let $\{\Omega_\theta,{\theta \in \{0,1\}^{\le r}}\}$ represent a binary partition of $\Omega$.
 Given a true data stream $(x_1,\ldots,x_t) \in \Omega^t$, the true count $n_\theta^{(t)}$ is the number of data points in the region $\Omega_\theta$ at time $t$, i.e.,

 We can also represent a binary hierarchical partition of $\Omega$ in a binary tree of depth $r$, where the root is labeled $\Omega$ and the $j$-th level of the tree $\mathcal{T}$ encodes the subsets $\Omega_{\theta}$ for $\theta$ at level $j$.
-As new data arrives, we refine the binary partition over time and update the true count $n_\theta^{(t)}$ in each subregion.
+As new data arrives, we refine the binary partition over time and update the true count $n_\theta^{(t)}$ in each subregion at time $t$.
 As we continue refining the partition of $\Omega$, the binary tree $\mathcal{T}$ expands in the order of a breadth-first search, and the online synthetic data we release will depend on a noisy count $N_{\theta}^{(t)}$ of data points in each region $\Omega_{\theta}$ at time $t$.